Football Players with Most Individual Trophies

 Among the Football Giants, who are the football players with most individual trophies?!
 Find out below

-As there are numerous individual awards with differing levels of prestige, we have tried to compile a list of footballers with most individual trophies that have won the most prestigious awards, which includes Ballon d’Or, FIFA World Player of the Year and Golden Boot.
-So let’s see who are the best of the best, shall we?!
+We have made an effort to create a list of football players with the most individual trophies who have won the most significant prizes, including Ballon d'Or, FIFA World Player of the Year, and Golden Boot.
+Therefore, let's find out who the top contenders are!

 When the words, perfect striker or complete forward gets discussed only one name comes to mind and that is Gerd Muller.
 Muller is the standard that every striker in football wants to reach but always fails.
 He excelled at everything a striker should do and he produced goals for both Bayern Munich and Germany national team, the likes of which that weren't seen before.